Tomie Ohtake: Biography

 Ohtake was born in 1913 in Kyoto.
 In 1936, when she was twenty-three years old, Ohtake traveled to Brazil to visit a brother but could not return to Japan due to the Pacific Theater of World War II occurring there.
-Ohtake settle in São Paulo with her husband, her son Ruy being born there in 1938 and started painting in 1951, after a visit to the studio of the painter Keisuke Sugano.
+Ohtake therefore settled in São Paulo where she married the agronomist Ushio Ohtake, later giving birth to her son Rui, an architect, and Ricardo, former secretary of culture for the state of São Paulo.
+After many years of taking care of her family and household, at the age of 39 Ohtake attended an exhibition of the artist Keya Sugano at the São Paulo Museum of Modern Art and soon began producing genre and landscape paintings under his tutelage.